dpjanes/iotdb-homestar/README.md

 ### What does it look like?

 IOTDB looks like any other Node.JS program!

+The Home☆Star user interface is brought up by this command…

+    $ homestar runner | homestar pretty

-The Home☆Star user interface is a web page and looks like this:
+…and it opens a web page that looks like this:

 <p><img src="https://github.com/dpjanes/iotdb-homestar/blob/master/docs/HomeStar-Cookbooks.png" />